return42/sphkerneldoc/linux_src_doc/kernel/power/snapshot_c.rst

 struct zone_bitmap contains a pointer to a list of bitmap block objects and a pointer to the bitmap block object that has been most recently used for setting bits.
-Additionally, it contains the pfns that correspond to the start and end of the represented zone.
+Additionally, it contains the PFNs that correspond to the start and end of the represented zone.

 struct bm_block contains a pointer to the memory page in which information is stored (in the form of a block of bitmap)